Andy Martin (American musician)

 Andy Martin is an American jazz trombonist and Los Angeles studio player.
-He is a member of Gordon Goodwin's Big Phat Band and was the featured soloist with Bill Holman big band for 15 years and has been in Tom Kubis' big band since its inception.
+He has recorded 12 albums as a leader or co-leader highlighted by the widely acclaimed record with the Metropole Orchestra.
+He is a member of Gordon Goodwin's Big Phat Band and was the featured soloist with Bill Holman big band for 15 years.
+Martin is also a member of the Pacific Jazz Orchestra led by Chris Walden, and has been in Tom Kubis' big band since its inception.
+Andy has recorded and toured with many renowned artists such as Poncho Sanchez, Arturo Sandoval, Quincy Jones, Michael Bublé, John Legend, David Foster, Earth, Wind & Fire, Lady Gaga, Lizzo, Coldplay, Metallica, Black Eyed Peas, Jennifer Hudson, Josh Groban, and The Who.